to set fire to the sea

-Signage for Maribyrnong Immigration Detention Centre removed and painted over while the centre was in operation.
+Signage for Maribyrnong Immigration Detention Centre removed and painted over while the centre w

-Asylum seekers who arrived by boat were given a unique code for identification purposes.
+Asylum seekers who arrived by boat were given a unique number for identification purposes.
 Detention centre staff have been known to call asylum seekers by their boat number instead of their actual names.
-As a result, children have begun to use this code as their name.

 Moorthy was recognised as a refugee in 2011 but never received a visa.
 His nickname in detention was “more tea” because he would make everyone tea during visits.
 We calculated that he would have made approximately 21,840 cups of tea in his time in detention.

+Eid Moon.
 Visits were especially quiet during Ramadan.
 When I asked why it was so quiet, I was told people were too tired and too sad to come to visits.

 Paari spent the first years of his life inside Villawood Detention Centre.
 For his third birthday, he wanted a key.

 Nima and I are the same age.
 He has four qualifications and likes to play the violin.
 The first time we met, he had our whole table captivated with his card tricks.
 He was detained for five years.
 The processing of his application for asylum began in the fourth year.